 What attracted you to this technical program manager role?

 When I started at Knight Lab I was a web developer who did VR stuff as a hobby.
 I was lucky to join at a time when the lab’s interest and investment in VR was growing.
 About six months into my time at the lab, one of the faculty members I worked with really championed me.
 We were able to design a role that took advantage of my interdisciplinary background and combined coding, design and student engagement.

 Walk me through a typical day in your role.
 What activities do you engage in?
 What types of meetings do you join?
 When’s lunch?

 I bring breakfast from home and eat it at my desk while answering emails first thing in the morning.
 (This period is the only time I look at my work email.)
 I like to do quiet focussed work in the morning and I like to start my day by learning something new.
 After email, I’ll read a paper or watch a talk about AR or VR.
 Following that time, I might be investigating a new library or prototyping tool or debugging student work.
 At the beginning of the school year, I was doing a lot of interviewing and hiring.
 Before lunch I try to do a little planning work, pulling potential readings, adding comments to Trello cards for the projects I manage or getting things together for upcoming events.

 I take lunch around 1-1:30, which is apparently “very New York” of me.
 Most of my colleagues eat earlier.
 I try to take a walk around campus if the weather’s nice or do a little bit of knitting.
 I try to do most of my “peopling” work after lunch.
-Two days a week that’s leading a project in our Knight Lab: Studio class; the rest of the time it’s checking in on the student fellows I manage.
-I’m usually out shortly after five but sometimes I shift my time so I come in later in the morning and leave around 7pm since it can be tough to coordinate a group of students when you’re only available 9-5.
+Two days a week that’s leading a project in our Knight Lab: Studio class.
+The rest of the time, it’s checking in on the student fellows I manage.
+I’m usually out shortly after five.
+Sometimes I shift my time so I come in later in the morning and leave around 7pm since it can be tough to coordinate a group of students when you’re only available 9-5.